mperry-dev/TournaMaths/README.md

 - The embedded Tomcat server handles incoming HTTP requests concurrently using a pool of threads (not using separate processes per-request).
 There is a single Java process constituting the Springboot application.
 - Can scale vertically by upgrading EC2 instances to provide more CPU, memory and resources to handle more concurrent requests effectively.
 Can scale horizontally by adding more EC2 instances in autoscaling group.

+## Application Notes

+Currently have:
+- Registration/login pages, that implement good security practices - with session-based authentication stored in Redis Elasticache.
+I lock off or give access to the pages appropriately depending on their login status.
+    - There is more to do r.e. security best practices here
+- A page to create maths questions in an editor
+- A page that will be used later to display questions and run a "tournament" of answering as many questions as possible under a time limit
+- The ability to logout

 ## Security Notes

 - AWS automatically provides AWS Shield Standard (DDOS protection)